 I believe the ultimate thing to gain from the experience, is the fact that it is all up to oneself.
 There are plenty of people that hitchhike together or with more people, but dealing with the whole process by myself has taught me a lot.
 First of all, I had to figure out where to go, where to start and how to get there in the first place.
 This forced me to talk to people, to ask them where there is more traffic, where there is less traffic, and if there are any rules or situations I should be aware of.
 This not only helped me with my hitchhiking but automatically taught me a lot about the places I visited.

 Second, the fact that I am all by myself makes me totally responsible for anything that happens.
 I can curse all the people driving by me for not picking me up (trust me, I have done this), but ultimately I am responsible for how I live this experience.
 Over time I have become more confident and relaxed standing by the road.
 Allowing me to make quicker and better decisions and to stay in a better mood all throughout.
 Nevertheless, the unique thing that hitchhiking did to my emotions is that I sometimes literally went on a roller coaster from feeling depressed to super awesome after catching a ride and back down again.
-Over time however, experience helped me to make this roller coaster ride a little calmer.
+Over time, however, the experience helped me to make this roller coaster ride a little calmer.

 Finally, to have the opportunity to meet random people I would otherwise never meet was of great value to me.
 It allowed me to learn and practice two new languages (Spanish and Portuguese) and I got insights into how life really was in the places I was traveling through.
 I have had great conversations ranging from the troubles in somebodies personal life, to discussing local politics and the way certain agriculture works.
 I have had quiet rides and I have made friends on the go.